gelosie/jdic/src/incubator/screensaver/src/startup-jogl/src/doc/unix/README.txt

     For a basic example, look for picturecube.

 Troubleshooting:
-  * JDK 1.4 support is upcoming in a future release.

   * If it does not work but you get no error, try running picturecube directly from the commandline and observe the output.